 Blogging at 19:30 on Thursday 21st July from intended overnighting spot N 48.91754°, E 03.08670° / http://maps.google.com/maps?q=loc:48.91754%2C03.08670

 It's been an intentionally relaxed day.
-Getting under way is always disorientating and exceptionally tiring, so we've learned over the years to try to ease into trips steadily.
+Getting under way is always disorientating, so we've learned over the years to try to ease into trips steadily.

-To that end we've spent the day meandering generally south on mainly deserted D roads and have made a point if actively absorbing the rural France we've grown to respect and admire.
+To that end we've spent the day meandering generally south on mainly deserted D roads and have made a point of actively absorbing the rural France we've grown to respect and admire.

 As well as the cultural sites we've also casually spotted good numbers of brown hares, a couple of muntjac deer and at least half a dozen green woodpeckers.

 The intended overnighting spot is one we've used before and is next to a cemetery dedicated to British personnel killed in both of the great wars.
 Following a suitable doffing of caps, we've both had a spin out from here, Emma ran and I biked.

 In other news, the first insect victim of this trip turned out to be me.
 Whilst on the bike I inadvertently trapped a wasp in my groin and - suffice to say - was most aggressively stung only a few precious centimetres to the port side of some comparatively significant physiology.

 Sent from my mobile device